 The series really is confusing thanks to these plotholes, and while it is alright to watch once in a while, you wouldn't be missing ANYTHING if you missed it.

-this show is pretty horrible I liked the movie I hoped this show would be good too I was glad I get to watch it on Hulu but then I watched it and I got disappointed at how bad this show is it's about Charlie and Itchy's new adventures and being assigned missions by Annabelle Sure it has some continuity issues with the second movie and I didn't like the sequels very much but I still gave this show a chance I hoped I would like it too bad I don't the plots are dumb and boring *sighs* I'll just stick to the original All Dogs Go To Heaven movie I used to think I would kinda somewhat or kind of like this show but now I realize how lame it is although not to mention there were hardly even at least a very few episodes that I thought were okay this show is that bad
+this show is pretty horrible I liked the movie I hoped this show would be good too I was glad I get to watch it on Hulu but then I watched it and I got disappointed at how bad this show is it's about Charlie and Itchy's new adventures and being assigned missions by Annabelle Sure it's supposedly based on the sequel but it has some continuity issues with the second movie that's not a good sign and I don't like the sequels very much or at all but I still gave this show a chance I hoped I would like it too bad I don't the plots are dumb and boring *sighs* I'll just stick to the original All Dogs Go To Heaven movie I used to think I would kinda somewhat or kind of like this show but now I realize how lame it is although not to mention there were hardly even at least a very few episodes that I thought were okay this show is that bad

 Please read the following before uploading